 Camp & Teens Programs are organized at all New Year's and most of the other Weekends.
 On the rare occasions when there are few registrants in these age groups at the smaller Weekends, no such specific programs may be organized; and such young people, as always, are welcome at all sessions.
 Confirmation of Camp and Teens Programs, available ten weeks before any Weekend, may be secured through info@RenWkd.org.

-Austin temperatures in mid-February are in the mid-60's.
-Check weather reports shortly in advance of the Weekend.
+Amelia Island daytime temperatures in mid-February are often in the 70s and have occasionally reached 80 degrees, but reliably are at least in the mid-60s.
+Check weather reports shortly in advance of the weekend.

 Dress is informal, resort casual, during the Weekend.
 Jeans are acceptable for day-time programs.